Hyarcher/patient-appointment-screen/README.md

 An unattended display screen for a medical centre that displays the patient information that is added or deleted from a settings page run on another device.

+## Functionality

+* Adding patients into the display

 ## How to install and run the application.